DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 10. 6mm buttons legs can only be installed in the correct orientation, kind of dummy proof, same for Pico Reset button.

 ### Issues
 1. The stemma port and stemma breakout don't work unless you bodge wire a fix.
-It's easier just to plug into GP10 & 11 for I2C bus 1 or GP12 & 13 for bus 0.
-This is why I included stacking headers for easy breakouts in case something went wrong like this, and it did.
+It's easier just to plug into the stacking header for pins (GP10 & GP11 for I2C bus 1) or (GP12 & GP13 for bus 0).
+This is why I included stacking headers for easy breakouts in case something went wrong, and it did.
 2. Some beta testers will have missing extra components as I ran out of parts.
-They don't detract from the function of the board as all core components required to get the board working are included.
+They don't detract from the function of the board via serial print.
+All core components required to get the board working are included.

 ### Extra's Info
 1. Some kits came with an SSD1306 display.
 There's different example code in the repo for a board with or without the display.